timdef/rust_udp/README.md

 What we're going to do is parse a collection of bytes into a collection of (hopefully) well-modeled fields.

 A **struct** (short for structure) is a way to keep related data under the same roof.
-A named collection of fields, which can have thier own type.
+A named collection of fields, which can each have thier own type.
 They come in a couple different flavors, but the main one we are going to use is very similar to the struct in C and a bunch of other languages.

 The fields for this are pretty clear, they're the ones defined in the RFC.